 Daily reflections called “A Thought from the Bishop’s Chapel” can be found at www.lcdiocese.org/the-diocese/our-bishop/bishop-s-chapel-daily or on www.facebook.com/lcdiocese.
 The first of 74 reflections was posted on March 19, 2020, concluding with the final reflection on May 31.
 Bishop Provost began writing the reflections as a way to minister to the faithful after public Masses were suspended on March 17 because of the COVID-19 pandemic.
 The suspension of Masses was lifted on May 1.

-If you or someone you know is in need of food, Sister Miriam invites you to visit Catholic Charities Monday-Thursday from 9:00 a.m. to noon, at 1225 Second St., Lake Charles.
+For food assistance, visit Catholic Charities from 9 a.m. to noon any Tuesday, at 1225 Second Street, Lake Charles.
 For other assistance related to rent, utilities, ID’s, funerals, or medication, please call their office on Mondays at 337-439-7436 to apply.

 If you would like to make a monetary donation to help Catholic Charities continue their relief efforts, please visit www.catholiccharitiesswla.com and click on the Donate Now button.
 You may also mail donations to 1225 Second Street, Lake Charles, LA 70601.
 Food donations will be accepted between 9 a.m. and 3 p.m.
 Monday through Thursday.
 If you would like to donate food for the pantry, please consider ordering from their Amazon Wishlist or dropping off cans directly to Catholic Charities, 1225 2nd Street.